mankarsnehal/100-Days-of-Code-Data-Science/README.md

 **DAY 4:** File Handling and Exception Handling - Read from and write to files in Python.
 Learn about exception handling and how to handle errors using try-except blocks.

 **DAY 5:** Python Classes and Objects - Class Declaration, Object Instantiation, Constructor and Destructor, Built-in Class Attributes and Functions, Instance, Class and Static Variables and Functions.

+**DAY 6:** Python OOPs Concepts and Implementation in Python - Data Abstraction, Encapsulation, Inheritance and Polymorphism.